Grief and Sympathy - a Site for Coping with Grief and Expressing Sympathy

 Why should you listen to me?
 I started my nursing career aged 16 and helped people deal with death for my whole career.
 I worked with mothers and babies, right through to terminally ill patients in the hospice I ran for 15 years.

 I helped their families and relatives cope with the loss of their loved ones, whether it was a miscarriage, a cot death, a terminally ill child, a mother, father or a grandparent.
-Now in my seventies I have lost my parents, my brother, and recently my husband of 52 years.
+In my seventies I lost my parents, my brother, and my husband of 52 years.
 I know from personal experience as well as over fifty years of comforting the bereaved what helps and what doesn’t.
 You can read more about me here.

 Each life is a miracle of nature, a contribution to the universe.

 Life, whether it be 3 weeks or 90 years, is valid and precious.
 Let’s be realistic about it.
 Accept that we are suffering loss because we loved someone.
-Celebrate the quality of that life, as it’s quality not quantity of years that matter.
+Let's celebrate the quality of that life, as it’s quality not quantity of years that matter.

 We need to give ourselves permission to get on with life.
 Laugh, enjoy life, though never forget those we have lost.